3D proposal maps drive planning consultation for North Tyneside Council

 - 3D model screenshots to enhance the consultation, given the absence of photorealistic renders.

 North Tyneside Council sent an information mail-out to 140 nearby residents, inviting them to the public consultation.
-Given the small scale of the site this was seen as sufficient.
+Given the small scale of the site, this was seen as sufficient.

 Outcomes

-Through the consultation leaflets to 140 nearby households, the consultation received 58 views, and responses from 9 respondents, making a response rate of 15.6%.
+Through the consultation leaflets to 140 nearby households, the consultation received 58 views and responses from 9 respondents, making a response rate of 15.6%.
 The project team noted a higher level of supportive and constructive feedback from participants—something consistently seen with PlaceChangers' interactive, map-based platform.

 Key takeaways included:

-The design team commended the effectiveness of the 3D model, noting that the “paper-like” model clearly communicated that the designs were still evolving.
+The design team commended the effectiveness of the 3D model, noting that the “paper-like” model communicated that the designs were still evolving.
 At this early design stage, this 3D model struck the right balance between simplicity and detail, making it easy to understand massing, space, and movement within the development.

 Trevor Pringle

-North Tyneside Council
+North Tyneside Council, North Tyneside Council

 "The 3D model on PlaceChangers gives a great visual understanding of where people would live and how the new homes would sit within the existing estate.
 It also gives a good understanding of where resident parking would be located, any bin collection areas and how residents would manoeuvre around the new development, which is something you can't always visualise on a 2D plans."